 We recently discovered that synaptotagmin 7 (Syt7) serves as the calcium sensor for facilitation, a ubiquitous form of plasticity that dramatically strengthens synapses for milliseconds to seconds.
 Syt7 knockout mice offer an unparalleled opportunity to evaluate the role of facilitation in the mammalian brain.
 To finally test how facilitation affects sensory processing and cognition, we are performing in vivo recordings and behavioral experiments after removing Syt7 from specific circuits.

 There are many other forms of STP for which calcium sensors have yet to be identified.
 The Jackman lab will continue to search for other important calcium sensors using in vitro slice electrophysiology, calcium imaging, and optogenetics.

 Positions are available

-The Jackman lab is growing and looking for motivated postdocs and research assistants who are interested in understanding the synaptic basis of neural processing and behavior.
-If you would like to join us please send a cover letter describing your past projects, scientific interests and career goals to email@example.com.
+The Jackman lab is growing and looking for motivated postdocs and graduate students who are interested in understanding the synaptic basis of neural processing and behavior.
+If you would like to join us please send a cover letter describing your past projects, scientific interests and career goals to firstname.lastname@example.org.
 Please include your CV and the names, emails and phone numbers of three references.